ryanilano/hackintosh-asus-b650ef-amd/README.md

 | BIOS      | 1224   |

 ## Notes
-Generate serials using GenSMBIOS for MacPro7,1 and edit config.plist macOS has a 15 port limit so I've disabled USB 2.0 ports on the rear IO.
-Inspect USBMap.kext for labels and notes Thank you to everyone at AMD-OSX for being so helpful!
+Generate your own serial using GenSMBIOS for MacPro7,1 and add it to config.plist before

+macOS has a 15 port limit so I've disabled USB 2.0 ports on the rear IO.
+Inspect USBMap.kext for labels and notes

+Thank you to everyone at AMD-OSX for being so helpful!